spotlightpa/poor-richard/content/design/pages/landing-page.md

 show_partners = 4
 copy = """

-  <p class="md:leading-relaxed">Spotlight PA’s unique model of public-service journalism relies on the generous support of individuals and institutions who understand the vital importance of Spotlight PA’s work to the future of Pennsylvania.
+  Spotlight PA’s unique model of public-service journalism relies on the generous support of individuals and institutions who understand the vital importance of Spotlight PA’s work to the future of Pennsylvania.
 The newsroom is supported by a dedicated group of local and national foundations, media partners, individual major donors (“Leaders in Action”), and thousands of readers from across Pennsylvania (“members”).
-Consistent with our mission, we disclose the source of every dollar we receive, and we do not accept anonymous gifts.</p>
+Consistent with our mission, we disclose the source of every dollar we receive, and we do not accept anonymous gifts.

   ## Learn more about who supports our work